 Malas are tools for meditation and mental focus.
-Meditation, one of the healthiest habits you can have, but it's not always as simple as it seems.
+Meditation is one of the healthiest habits you can have, but it's not always as simple as it seems.
 Finding the discipline to sit still, even for five minutes, can at times feel impossibly challenging.
 Curing fidgetiness and a busy mind are the exact reasons I love Mala beads.
-They provide as Ram Dass puts it, a “kinesthetic cue device” that allows you to continuously re-awaken and stay on course throughout the practice of meditation.
+They provide as Ram Dass once said, a “kinesthetic cueing device” that allows you to continuously re-awaken and stay on course throughout the practice of meditation.

 Why Use a Mala?

 When simply meditating it can be easy for the mind to wander off.
-The act of passing the beads through your fingers while focusing on each breath or each mantra provides the opportunity to reawaken each time a new bead crosses the finger tips.
-It is a tactile reminder that you are here, participating in this moment, breathing and honoring each second of life as it passes through you.
+The act of passing the beads through your fingers while focusing on each breath or each mantra provides the opportunity to stay very present.

 There are a few ways to hold and move the Mala through your fingers as you meditate.
 In traditional use, you place the Mala in your right hand, with the first bead that you will count draped over your middle or ring finger.
 You then use your thumb to move the Mala as you count.
 The 108 “counting beads” meet in the center where there is a “guru bead” that hangs perpendicular and does not get counted or skipped but rather used as a point of reflection.
 Or it can simply used use as a counter bead- to know when you have reached the half way point or end of your mediation.

-A mall is 108 bead necklace used to enhance your meditation practice.
-I use a mall often because I find it really helps me to stay with my meditation when my mind wanders.
+I use a mala often because I find it really helps me to stay with my meditation when my mind wanders.
 Why meditate?
-My teacher says, "Meditate and all will be revealed".
+As my teacher says, "Meditate and all will be revealed".

 How To Use a Mala For Meditation:

-I suggest saying HAM to yourself on the in breath and SA on the out breath.
-And just notice the slight pause between the in breath and the out breath,
+I suggest the mantra Ham Sa.
+Say HAM to yourself on the in breath and SA on the out breath.
+Let yourself notice the slight pause between the in breath and the out breath,